sanjayseshan/debian-rpi/README.md

 # debian-rpi
-Debian armhf, armel, and arm64 (coming soon) for all Raspberry Pi models
+Debian armhf, armel, and arm64 for all Raspberry Pi models

 THIS IS A MINIMAL IMAGE ONLY